-The respondent is one 17 year old from Syria who was walking with his 21 year-old brother when they crossed the border into Bulgaria.
+The respondent is a 17 year old from Syria who was walking with his 21 year-old brother when they crossed the border into Bulgaria.
 They both had experienced 4 pushbacks already, the most recent one from Bulgaria to Turkey.

 For about 5 hours the group was kept waiting in the blazing sun by the officers, without being provided food or water because the water had been taken before by the officers.
 No fingerprint was taken or paper given to sign, but the officers took pictures of every person with their phones.
-The respondent was asked by the officers where he is from, where he is going and who the smuggler and driver were.
+The respondent said that he was asked by the officers where he is from, where he is going and who the smuggler and driver were.
 He answered that they are going to the camp.
-The officer pulled a gun to threaten them.
+The respondent reported that the officer pulled a gun to threaten them.

 Once they loaded them in the car, the officers started surrounding and humiliating the people.
 The respondent kept saying that they wanted to go to the camp to which the officers reacted heartlessly as the respondent described, with laughter and insults by showing the middle finger.

-After approximately 40 min. of fast and reckless driving on unpaved road (the people kept colliding into each other), the respondent and the others were taken to the push-back point to a road in the forest next to the fence.
+The respondent said that after approximately 40 min. of fast and reckless driving on unpaved road (the people kept colliding into each other), the respondent and the others were taken to the push-back point to a road in the forest next to the fence.

 On site there were no other officers, just the two who were driving the car.
 The respondent described the pushback point as a normal “garage – door” [in the border fence], which the officers just opened and pushed them back to Turkey.
 At that point, the group was reduced to 8 people, including the respondent.
 The group consisted of one woman, five men and one 3-year-old child, the age range was therefore between 3 and 35 years.

 By now it was the 18th of July, 2021, around 6 pm when the group was urged to just leave Bulgaria through the door.
-One Bulgarian officer spoke English and told the respondent “Go to Germany and try again”.
+The respondent reported that one Bulgarian officer spoke English and told him “Go to Germany and try again”.